Bonfida/solana-name-service-guide/sns-book/src/domain-name/tokenization.md

 # Tokenization

-Domain names can be tokenized in NFTs that follow the metaplex standard.
+Domain names are **not** SPL tokens, however, they can be tokenized in NFTs that follow the Metaplex standard.
+It's only recommended to tokenize your domain if you want to resell your domain on an NFT market place like [Magic Eden](https://magiceden.io/marketplace/bonfida)

 To retrieve all the tokenized domain names